jclauson32/UW-Madison-CS537-SU22-Simple-Project-1-Tester/README.md

 # UW-Madison-CS537-SU22-Simple-Project-1-Tester
 This repository automatically tests your my-look implementation by compare your output with output given by look command in Linux.
 Unfortunately, it can not test with stdin, only with files.

-This is NOT official project tester!
+This is NOT an official project tester!
 The scripts are made by a student, for students.
+It may not be 100% accurate!!!
+Passing all tests does not mean your my-look is 100% correct!

 To run the tests, you should first put your my-look.c in the root directory of the repository folder.